Right Arrow

 Loitering as a precursor to crime

 Loitering is rarely a standalone issue.
-In the context of retail, parking lots often serve as staging areas for organized retail crime groups.
+In retail, parking lots often serve as staging areas for organized retail crime groups.
 These groups use the anonymity of a busy lot to scout locations, plan activities, and stage stolen merchandise before moving it to secondary markets.
-Additionally, seasonal variations play a role; parking lot crime increases by up to 20% during peak holiday months (Source: LotGuard).
+Recent legislative efforts, such as the Combating Organized Retail Crime Act, highlight the need for better data to prosecute these rings (Source: Consumer Reports).

 Video technology to extend team coverage

-To address these hurdles without increasing headcount, retailers are turning to advanced video technology.
-This moves beyond simple recording to add an AI-assisted layer of security.
+To address these hurdles without increasing headcount, retailers are turning to advanced video technology that moves beyond simple recording to add an AI-assisted layer of security.

 1. AI-powered video monitoring

-Modern video solutions use artificial intelligence to analyze video streams in real-time.
-Unlike human operators who can experience fatigue, AI agents work continuously to detect specific behaviors.
+Modern video solutions use artificial intelligence to analyze video streams in real time.
+Unlike human operators who experience fatigue, Video AI Agents work continuously to detect specific behaviors.

 2. License plate recognition (LPR)

-LPR technology is essential for high-traffic retail environments.
+License plate recognition for retail is essential for high-traffic environments.
 It automates the identification of vehicles entering and exiting the facility.

 • Watchlist integration: LPR can flag vehicles associated with prior theft incidents or known bans, alerting security in near real time upon their arrival.